(These are excerpts from my book "Intelligence is not Artificial")

 This approach was somehow "justified" by the idea, introduced by MIT linguist Noam Chomsky in "Syntactic Structures" (1957), that language competence is due to some grammatical rules that express which sentences are correct in a language.
 The grammatical rules express "knowledge" of how a language works, and, once you have that knowledge (and a vocabulary), you can produce any sentence in that language, including sentences you have never heard or read before.

-Chomsky had studied with Zellig Harris and wed Harris' "rules of transformation" (discussed in 1952 in two seminal papers, "Culture and Style" and "Discourse Analysis") with the production systems invented by Emil Post in 1943 at City College of New York, a mathematician who had done his dissertation on Bertrand Russell's "Principia Mathematica" (and who had almost invented the Turing Machine before Turing).
+Chomsky had studied with Zellig Harris and wed Harris' "rules of transformation" (discussed in 1952 in two seminal papers, "Culture and Style" and "Discourse Analysis") with the production systems invented by Emil Post in 1943 at City College of New York (Formal Reductions of the General Combinatorial Decision Problem", 1943), a mathematician who had done his dissertation on Bertrand Russell's "Principia Mathematica" (and who had almost invented the Turing Machine before Turing).

 In fact, the first English parser, running on a Univac 1, was completed in 1959 at the University of Pennsylvania within the Transformations and Discourse Analysis Project (TDAP) directed by Zellig Harris.